INVESTOR HREDD PRECISION TOOLS

 [6] Ibid.

 Arguably any scheme that certifies a product made under a harmful business model, such as a low-price apparel brand that prioritizes moving quickly from design to production in order to keep up with fashion trends (commonly referred to as a “fast fashion company”), is a red flag.
-It indicates that the certification allows brands to demand that their suppliers deliver products on short lead times at low cost, a practice that can lead to more Rana Plazas.
+It indicates that the certification allows brands to demand that their suppliers deliver products on short lead time at low cost, a practice that can lead to more Rana Plazas.
 Certifications that contain explicit expectations of buyers – embedding a principle of shared responsibility – can avoid these risks and build more resilient supply chains.
 Notably, the practice of fast fashion may soon be a legal risk.
-In March 2024, the French National Assembly voted unanimously in favor of a bill to crack down on fast fashion by preventing apparel companies from advertising fast fashion and requiring them to pay penalties to cover their environmental impacts.
+In March 2024, the French National Assembly unanimously passed, and the Senate later approved in June 2025, a bill to crack down on fast fashion by preventing apparel companies from advertising fast fashion and requiring them to pay penalties to cover their environmental impacts

 → Demonstrates: Reputational risk, operational risk, legal risk